Missed Part 1? Check it out here

-How to create a Brand Book from Scratch
+Creating a Brand Book from Scratch

 In my example of a Brand Book (from Part 1), I started with an A4 size document.
 Then built a template to walk me through each step of the process.

-In Canva, using the “Elements” tab on the left side, add 3-5 circles and place them a little ways down leaving room for your logo at the top.
+Instructions: In Canva, using the “Elements” tab on the left side, add 3-5 circles and place them a little ways down leaving room for your logo at the top.
 Then you can set aside a small section for Fonts and Icons using the “Text” tab.
 Next, using the “Grids” option under Elements select the 4 image vertical grid and 3 image vertical grid and place them appropriately.